dilayercelik/Intro-to-Philo/README.md

 however interesting or well supported by arguments or insightful, are not all we need.
 We also need what [the philosopher Myles] Burnyeat called ‘vision’ – and I take that to mean vision as to how to live our lives, and how to order our societies.”  - philosopher Hilary Putnam

+- We should bear in mind the ‘big picture’ when putting forward or criticizing philosophical arguments:
+> step back and think about why a topic is an interesting or useful one to be considering

+> think about the **vision** that might have inspired an argument that we’re criticizing or evaluating.

 # --------------------- TEACHING STAFF ---------------------